Kannum Kannum Kollaiyadithaal

 Kannum Kannum Kollaiyadithaal is a 2020 Indian Tamil-language romantic heist comedy film written and directed by Desingh Periyasamy in his directorial debut.
 The film stars Dulquer Salmaan, Ritu Varma, Rakshan, and Niranjani Ahathian.
 Gautham Vasudev Menon and Uday Mahesh play supporting roles.
 Kannum Kannum Kollaiyadithaal marked the debuts of Rakshan and Nirinjani.
-The plot is centered on two pairs of con artists who engage in various scams while juggling romantic relationships, ultimately teaming up to pull off a high-stakes heist.
+The plot is centred on a pair of con artists who engage in various scams while juggling romantic relationships.

 Development of the film began in 2017, when Salmaan showed interest in collaborating with Periyasamy.
 Principal photography took place in Goa and Delhi from 18 November 2017 to 24 July 2018.
 The film features a score composed by Masala Coffee and Harshavardhan Rameshwar.

 The film was released on 28 February 2020 and was successful at the box office.

 Plot

 Siddharth and Kallis (Kaliswaran) are two young IT professionals living a seemingly rich lifestyle.
 Meera (a beautician) and Shreya (a chef) are their girlfriends, respectively.
 Siddharth and Kallis are actually con artists who use online shopping scams to earn money.
 They buy genuine laptops using false identities, swap genuine internal parts with fake ones, return the laptops for a refund, and sell the genuine internal parts to make money.

-One such laptop with fake parts ends up with Prathap Chakravarthi, a Deputy Commissioner of Police (DCP), and suddenly explodes.
+One such laptop with fake parts ends up with Prathap Chakravarthi, a Deputy Commissioner of Police (DCP), and catches fire.
 Chakravarthi traces the purchase and zeros in on Siddharth and Kallis.
-Siddharth and Kallis figure out police is suspecting them and wants to change to stealing cars instead of modifying computers.
+Siddharth and Kallis figure out that the police are suspecting them and want to switch to stealing cars instead of modifying computers.

 In the meantime, a thief steals Meera's bag, and she complains to Siddharth that she has lost her hard-earned money.
 Siddharth feels guilty and decides that he and Kaliswaran should mend their ways.
-They take all their money and relocate to Goa with their girlfriends and plan to start a restaurant and a beauty parlor.
+They take all their money and relocate to Goa with their girlfriends and plan to start a restaurant and a beauty parlour.

-Chakravarthi appears in Goa, and confronts their house with police.
-The men assume initially that they are the police's target.
+Chakravarthi appears in Goa and confronts the hotel cabin with the police.
+The men initially assume that they are the police's target.
 However, they are shocked when Chakravarthi reveals that he is looking for the two women who fled just before he arrived.
-Siddharth and Kallis realize Meera and Shreya are con artists themselves, and they pretended to be their girlfriends just to loot their money.
+Siddharth and Kallis realise Meera and Shreya are romance scammers, and they pretended to be their girlfriends just to steal their money.

-After some investigation, they figure out Meera and Shreya are in Delhi, who have forged new identities and are preparing for their next scam.
-The women are shocked that Siddharth and Kallis have managed to find them, and return their money while asking them to leave.
-Siddharth proposes that they should work together and steal ₹80000000 from Sooraj Mehta, a rich businessman, and if the women love them, they should remain together; if not, they should separate the loot and part ways.
-The women agree and reveal their new names to be Madhu and Varsha.
+After some investigation, they figure out that Meera and Shreya, who have forged new identities, are in Delhi and are preparing for their next scam.
+The women are shocked that Siddharth and Kallis have found them and returned their money, all while asking them to leave.
+Siddharth proposes that they work together to steal ₹80 million from Sooraj Mehta, a rich businessman, and that if the women love them, they should remain together; if not, they should split the loot and part ways.
+The women agree and reveal their new names as Madhu and Varsha.